Sam20042/SNLBank/README.txt

 has a balance in accounts that is related to it.
 So once a purchase is made, that account should have money withdrawn from it.

 Run:
-To run use the command java -jar NSL.jar
+To run use the command java -cp ojdbc11.jar:./ NSL

 Here are some customer ids that can be used to test whenever it asks for a user id: